Candost's Blog

 ])

-I’ll not explain how to setup Docker.
-There are great guides which explain everything in steps.
-I assume you already have running Docker Machine.
-Here is the basic Dockerfile to run this API with using Docker.
-It means that you can deploy almost anywhere you want (if supports Docker).
+I’ll not explain how to set up Docker.
+There are great guides that explain everything in steps.
+I assume you already have a running Docker Machine.
+Here is the basic Dockerfile to run this API using Docker.
+It means that you can deploy almost anywhere you want (if it supports Docker).

 FROM ibmcom/swift-ubuntu:latest